wjglerum/quarkus-ai-agent-workshop/weather-mcp-server/README.md

 # Weather MCP Server

-This module showcases how to implement a MCP server with Quarkus.
+This module showcases how to implement an MCP server with Quarkus.
-We expose the weather forecast as a MCP server.
+We expose the weather forecast as an MCP server.

 ## References